-19.5 The Appellate Officer will review requests for appeal to determine if acceptable grounds for appeal have been demonstrated.
+18.4 The Appellate Officer will review requests for appeal to determine if acceptable grounds for appeal have been demonstrated.

-19.6 Respondents may appeal the decision of the Hearing Officer by filing a written appeal, including a detailed explanation of the reason for the appeal consistent with the grounds for appeal outlined in Section 19.2, with the appropriate Appellate Officer within ten business days after receiving written notification of the decision.

-19.7 The Appellate Officer will render a decision and notify the respondent in writing within ten business days of receipt of the appeal.

-19.8 The decision of the Appellate Officer shall be final.
+Respondents may appeal the decision of the Hearing Officer by filing a written appeal, including a detailed explanation of the reason for the appeal consistent with the grounds for appeal outlined in Section 18.2, with the appropriate Appellate Officer within ten business days after receiving written notification of the decision.
+The Appellate Officer will render a decision and notify the respondent in writing within ten business days of receipt of the appeal.
+The appellate officer may review the case and amend the finding(s) and/or sanction(s).
+The appellate officer may review the case and remand the case for further proceedings as directed.
+The appellate officer may review the case and uphold the original decision and sanction(s).
+The decision of the Appellate Officer shall be final.

-20. Disciplinary Records
+19. Disciplinary Records

-20.1 The University shall maintain a permanent written disciplinary record for every student assessed a sanction of suspension, expulsion, denial or revocation of a degree, and/or withdrawal of diploma.
+19.1 The University shall maintain a permanent written disciplinary record for every student assessed a sanction of suspension, expulsion, denial or revocation of a degree, and/or withdrawal of diploma.

-20.2 A disciplinary record shall reflect the nature of the charge, the disposition of the charge, the sanction assessed, and any other pertinent information.
+19.2 A disciplinary record shall reflect the nature of the charge, the disposition of the charge, the sanction assessed, and any other pertinent information.
 Disciplinary records shall be maintained by the Dean of Students Office.
-Disciplinary records will be treated as confidential and shall not be accessible to or used by anyone other than the Dean of Students or University officials with legitimate educational interests; except upon written authorization of the student or in accordance with applicable state or federal laws or court order or subpoena.
+Disciplinary records will be treated as confidential student records and shall not be accessible to or used by anyone other than the Dean of Students or University officials with legitimate educational interests, except upon written authorization of the student or in accordance with applicable state or federal laws or court order or subpoena.

-20.3 Disciplinary records of students who were not assessed a sanction of suspension, expulsion, denial or revocation of a degree, and/or withdrawal of a diploma will be maintained by the Dean of Students Office for six years after the final disposition of the case in accordance with the University's Records Retention Schedule.
+19.3 Disciplinary records of students who were not assessed a sanction of suspension, expulsion, denial, or revocation of a degree, and/or withdrawal of a diploma will be maintained by the Dean of Students Office for seven years after the final disposition of the case in accordance with the University's Records Retention Schedule and Clery Act regulations.

-20.4 Disciplinary warning records are maintained as active conduct records by the Dean of Students Office for the specified period of warning.
-Students issued a warning sanction may request that the record be expunged once the period of warning has expired or when they have graduated from the University.
+19.4 Disciplinary warning records are maintained as active conduct records by the Dean of Students Office for the specified period of warning.
+Students issued a warning sanction may request that the record be removed once the period of warning has expired or when they have graduated from the University.

-21. Student Groups and Registered Student Organizations
+20. Student Groups and Registered Student Organizations

-21.1 Student groups and registered student organizations are subject to the same behavioral expectations as individual students and as such, may be charged with violations of the Prohibited Conduct Section of the Student Code of Conduct.
-The same Student Code of Conduct procedures afforded individual students are applicable to student groups and registered student organizations.
+20.1 Student groups and registered student organizations are subject to the same behavioral expectations as individual students and as such, may be charged with violations of the Prohibited Conduct section of the Student Code of Conduct.
+The same Student Code of Conduct procedures afforded to individual students are applicable to student groups and registered student organizations.

-21.2 Student groups and registered student organizations, their members, as well as other students may be held collectively and/or individually responsible for violations that occur on University grounds, on premises used or controlled by the group or organization, and/or at University sponsored activities on or off campus.
-The disciplinary jurisdiction set forth in Item 1.1 applies to individual students, student groups and registered student organizations.
+20.2 Student groups and registered student organizations, their members, as well as other students may be held collectively and/or individually responsible for violations that occur on University grounds, on premises used or controlled by the group or organization, and/or at University sponsored activities on or off campus.
+The disciplinary jurisdiction set forth in Section 1.1 and 1.2 applies to individual students, student groups, and registered student organizations.

-21.3 Student groups and registered student organizations and their officers may be held collectively and/or individually responsible for violations of the Code when the organization's leaders, officers, or spokespersons have given tacit or overt consent or encouragement for the prohibited conduct.
+20.3 Student groups and registered student organizations and their officers may be held collectively and/or individually responsible for violations of the Code when the organization's leaders, officers, or spokespersons have given tacit or overt consent or encouragement for the prohibited conduct.